Rahmah el Yunusiyah: Continued advocacy

-El Yunusiyah disdained contact with the Dutch; unlike other modernizing female figures such as Kartini, she did not have European friends and in turn did not have a high profile among them.
+El Yunusiyah disdained contact with the Dutch; unlike other modernising female figures such as Kartini, she did not have European friends and in turn did not have a high profile among them.
 She purposefully did not accept government subsidies for her schools, and despite incorporating some elements of European-style schooling, the dress, calendar cycle and curriculum were focused squarely on Islam.
-Like the Taman Siswa movement of independent schools, she fought hard to avoid being penalized by Dutch regulations against so-called "wild" or illegal schools.
+Like the Taman Siswa movement of independent schools, she fought hard to avoid being penalised by Dutch regulations against so-called "wild" or illegal schools.

 During the 1930s, el Yunusiyah continued to develop the capacity of Islamic women's education in West Sumatra and continued her support for the Indonesian nationalist movement despite its criminalization by the Dutch.
 In 1933 she established an association of female teachers of Islam, and in 1934 she held a meeting to sign women up for the Indonesian cause.
 She became involved in the Persatuan Muslim Indonesia, an Indonesian nationalist movement with an Islamic character.
 During this time she was fined by the Dutch for discussing politics in illegal meetings.
 In 1935, el Yunusiyah founded two additional schools in Jakarta, as well as a high school in Padang Panjang in 1938.
 She also founded a teacher training institute in 1937, the Kulliyatul Muallimat al Islamiyyah (KMI).

 World War II and independence era

-During the Japanese occupation of the Dutch East Indies, el Yunusiyah collaborated with the Japanese and led a Giyūgun unit in Padang Panjang.
+During the Japanese occupation of West Sumatra, el Yunusiyah collaborated with the Japanese and led a Giyūgun unit in Padang Panjang.
 However, she opposed the Japanese use of Indonesians as comfort women and campaigned against the practice.
 During the war, she also made efforts to materially support her former students.
 In 1945, upon hearing of the proclamation of Indonesian independence, she immediately raised the red-and-white Indonesian flag in the schoolyard at Diniyah Putri.
 After the end of the war, during the Indonesian Revolution, she set up a supply unit to support the Republican side against the Dutch.
 She was held prisoner by the Dutch authorities for seven months in 1949, and was released after the Dutch–Indonesian Round Table Conference.